getsentry/sentry-javascript/README.md

-# sentry-rrweb
+# sentry-replay

 This integration is a WIP.

 ## Pre-Requisites

-For the sentry-rrweb integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [rrweb package](https://www.npmjs.com/package/rrweb) installed.
+For the sentry-replay integration to work, you must have the [Sentry browser SDK package](https://www.npmjs.com/package/@sentry/browser) and the [rrweb package](https://www.npmjs.com/package/rrweb) installed.

 ## Installation